 Paperwork Submission to the Council office - You need to include the following paperwork:

-The “Eagle Application” - The Eagle Application needs to be signed by the Scoutmaster and Troop Committee Chair; all dates filled in; all references completed; the only non-required reference is work and this is only if you do not have a job or in your place of work that no one really knows you.
+The “Eagle Application” - The Eagle Application needs to be signed by the Scoutmaster and Troop Committee Chair; all dates filled in; all references completed; the only non-required reference letter is” work” and this is only if you do not have a job or in your place of work that no one really knows you.

 A written statement about your life goals and leadership history.

-A list of people sending in letters of recommendation (Scout and troop leaders are not permitted to view any and all letters submitted).
+A list of people sending in letters of recommendation (Scout and troop leaders are not permitted to view all letters submitted).

 All papers relating to your project.